Key takeaways on financial reporting software

 Features:

-- VAT and GST support: Handle value-added tax and goods and services tax compliance.
+- VAT and GST support: Supports VAT and GST tracking and reporting for tax compliance.

-- Multi-currency transactions: Conduct transactions in multiple currencies.
+- Multi-currency transactions: Supports transactions in multiple currencies for international activity.

 Pros: